threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### When I boot a 3node in UEFI mode, it gets stuck at: Initializing Network Device, is there a way to fix this?

 Usually, booting the 3node in BIOS mode instead of UEFI mode fixes this issue.

 ***

+### When I boot my 3node, it gets stuck during the Zero-OS download.
+It never reaches 100%.
+What can I do to fix this issue?

+Here are some ways to troubleshoot your 3node when it cannot download Zero-OS completely (to 100%):

+* Sometimes, just rebooting the 3node and/or trying a little bit later can work.
+* It can help to reboot the modem and the router.
+* Make sure your BIOS/UEFI is up to date.
+Updating the BIOS/UEFI can help.
+* It can also help to set the correct date and time.

+***